apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdataoutputstreambuilder.md

 conscious decision to choose speed over safety and that the outcome was their own fault.

+Note: the option can be set for an entire filesystem.
+Again, the safety checks are there to more closely match the semantics of a classic filesystem, and to reduce the likelihood that the object store ends up in a state which diverges so much from the classic directory + tree structur that applications get confused.

 Accordingly: *Use if and only if you are confident that the conditions are met.*

 ### `fs.s3a.create.header` User-supplied header support